changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 3 - Order-to-Cash/README.md

     ![Alt text for image](./screenshot_assets/O2C_Create_Purchase_Order/15.png)

 ### Deploying the agent
-1. The agent is no ready for deployment.
+1. The agent is now ready for deployment.
 Click on Deploy (in the right hand corner)

     ![Alt text for image](./screenshot_assets/O2C_Create_Purchase_Order/17.png)